Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 Not only do they not want that, but it’s also ineffective for creating the life we want ourselves because we can’t do so unless they change.

-The secret hidden in plain sight is that such men are actually experiencing a lack of radical self-acceptance.
+The secret hidden in plain sight is that such men are experiencing a lack of radical self-acceptance.
 The rules they’ve learned to determine their worthiness for love, appreciation, and connection routinely leave them feeling short.

 In their pain, they seek to make up for this deficit of self-acceptance by others accepting them.